MrRobinOfficial/Guide-UnrealEngine/README.md

 ![Collections](static/img/Collections.png)

+#### TArray

-* ```TArray``` - A dynamic array that can store a variable number of elements of the same type.
+A dynamic array that can store a variable number of elements of the same type.
 It provides many useful functions, such as adding, removing, sorting, and searching for elements, as well as iterating over them.
-* ```TSet``` - A set of unique elements of a single type, implemented as a hash table.
-It provides many of the same functions as ```TArray```, but with faster lookup times for large collections of elements.
-* ```TMap``` - A map of key-value pairs, implemented as a hash table.
-It allows fast lookup of a value given a key, and supports adding, removing, and iterating over key-value pairs.
-* ```TMultiMap``` - Similar to ```TMap```, but allows multiple values to be associated with the same key.
-It also provides functions for iterating over all the values associated with a particular key.

-> **Warning**
-> TMultiMap is not supported by blueprint editor!

-Here is a example for using these:

-#### TArray

 ```cpp
 // Declare a TArray of integers